 Hakalau Chocolate is as pure as it gets!
-We discovered a delicious way to make bold, dark chocolate without processed sugar - we just use two ingredients - our cacao, and local honey (patent-pending).
+We discovered a delicious way to make bold, dark chocolate without processed sugar - we just use two ingredients - our cacao, and local honey.
 That's it - no added cocoa butter, no lecithin, no refined sugar!

 Our cacao trees grow intermingled with other fruit trees throughout the farm.
 We never use herbicides or commercial fertilizers on them, only nutrient-dense compost made on the farm and mulch from surrounding support trees.

 Every step of Hakalau Chocolate-making is done by hand, in small batches.
 We pick the pods when ripe (or buy them from nearby organic farmers who do the same), and then ferment, dry, crack, roast, and conch in our stone grinder.
 The only ingredient that goes in the grinder is cacao nibs.
-Then when we make bars, we stir in local honey, and finally add either our roasted cacao nibs for a little crunch, or local organic roasted macadamia nuts with a sprinkle of salt.
-OMG this chocolate is so good!
+Then when we make bars, we stir in local honey, and finally add other locally grown, delicious spices, nuts, and salts.
+Many of these (the hot chile peppers, the cinnamon, some of the macadamia nuts) come from our own farm.
+You can't get any more pure and simple and - OMG this chocolate is so good!

-Our honey comes from one of several friends who are natural beekeepers on the east side of Big Island.
+Our honey comes from one of several natural beekeepers on the east side of Big Island.
 They do not use miticides, so there is no pesticide residue in the honey.
 They also (like us) are scrupulous about avoiding contact with plastics unless the plastic is BPA-free.
-Our farm has several hives and some of the honey in the bars is from right here on Kulike Farm.
+Our farm has several hives and at times the honey in the bars is from right here on Kulike Farm.
 The bees forage in surrounding eucalyptus forests as well as all the fruit trees and flowers on the property (oranges, lemons, avocados, basil, bee balm etc.).

-The beautiful package design artist is Eve Furchgott, who lives right in Wailea, just next-door to Hakalau (one ahupua'a over).
+The beautiful package design is by artist Eve Furchgott, who lives right in Wailea, just next-door to Hakalau (one ahupua'a over).
 You can see some of her wonderful work here: https://www.blueheron1.com/